Add grompp check that non-excluded atoms are not too close to each other in the starting structure

 PS This case is relatively easy to track down if you run a debug binary through gdb.
 You need to figure out which variables to print though.

-#4 Updated by Mark Abraham almost 4 years ago
+#4 Updated by Mark Abraham about 4 years ago

 - Tracker changed from Bug to Feature